[Swipe left or right to see more images]

 The U.S. Air Force initially deployed the Boeing B-52 in 1955, which was designed as a nuclear-armed platform during the Cold War.
 The Stratofortress was used extensively in the Vietnam War, including during Operation Linebacker II in December 1972, a strike that was instrumental in bringing the Vietnamese government back into negotiations, resulting in the release of 591 U.S. prisoners of war in 1973.

-The Museum’s Boeing B-52G Stratofortress 59-2584, nicknamed Midnight Express was built in 1960 and was one of only 193 G-models manufactured.
-It was in the first wave of Operation Linebacker II and accumulated 15,305 flight hours before its retirement.
-The aircraft was in service with the Strategic Air Command until it was placed on long-term loan with the Museum in 1991, where it has remained at the Restoration Center and Reserve Collection at Paine Field in Everett, Washington.
+The Museum’s Boeing B-52G Stratofortress #92584, nicknamed Midnight Express, was built in 1960 and was one of only 193 G-models manufactured.
+It was stationed at Andersen Air Force Base in Guam during the Vietnam War, and flew in the first wave of Operation Linebacker II in December 1972.
+The aircraft was in service with the Strategic Air Command until it was placed on long-term loan with the Museum in 1991; it had accumulated 15,305 flight hours before its retirement.
+B-52 #92584 remained at the Restoration Center and Reserve Collection at Paine Field in Everett, Washington until 2017 when its restoration began.